 - 1. Open Ambari in a browser and click the Hosts tab. - 2.
-On the Hosts page, click Actions, and select Add New Hosts:

-Figure 2.2.
-Add New Hosts with Ambari

-- 3. Follow the Add Host Wizard instructions. - 4.
+On the Hosts page, click Actions, and select Add New Hosts. - 3.
+Follow the Add Host Wizard instructions. - 4.
 When you have completed adding the host to your cluster, click the Services tab. - 5.
 On the Services page, click Hive in the list of services on the left side of the browser. - 6.
 On the upper right side of the Hive Services page, click Service Actions, and select Add HiveServer2: